 We call upon our leaders to act immediately to cleanup chemical and radioactive waste sites around the US, and to prevent future release into our air, water and earth of harmful toxins.

 The work of PSR Wisconsin is guided by a steering committee.
+The committee usually meets the third Sunday of each month.
 The members of the steering committee are:

 Bruce Barrett, MD, PhD;

 Melissa Stiles, MD;